catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 - Sending network state to clients (done!)

 Update - everything is completed!
 I'll need to run through some manual tests (likely with Catherine) and try out manually spinning up a few servers, particularly across a network, but the automated tests seem to indicate everything is working exactly as expected.
 Very good to see!

+## March 23, 2025

+I fixed a small but significant server bug (I had forgotten to implement the system for updating the "next ID" on replay - very important!) and did some additional testing, and everything seems to be working.
+At this point, I believe this is entirely done and working as anticipated!